5 Things: Heat at Ontario

 4. MILESTONES WITHIN REACH

-Glenn Gawdin will take sole possession of Stockton's all-time points leaderboard with his next point

-Matthew Phillips is one point shy of Andrew Mangiapane's career AHL output (104 points)

-Kevin Gravel is one goal shy of 20 for his AHL career
+Kevin Gravel is one assist shy of 20 in his AHL career.

 5. QUOTABLE